vuejs/vuefire/docs/guide/options-api-realtime-data.md

 this.$databaseUnbind('documents', true)
 // this.documents === []

-// you can specify what value to reset the property to, using the function syntax this.$databaseUnbind('user', () => ({ name: 'unregistered' }))
+// you can specify what value to reset the property to, using a function instead of `true` this.$databaseUnbind('user', () => ({ name: 'unregistered' }))
 // this.user === { name: 'unregistered' }